 Dhaka Regency Hotel & Resort

-This young entrepreneur sees the tourism potential of motherland Bangladesh with different eyes.
+This young entrepreneur sees the tourism potential of motherland Bangladesh with a different perspective.
 He chose the tourism industry as a potential field for investment and has proudly established The Dhaka Regency Hotel & Resort, a 5 star hotel, near the door of The Dhaka Airport.
-Dedicatedly, Mr. Musleh is acting as Chairman of The Dhaka Regency Hotel & Resort since 2005.
-Probably, he could see the light on the tunnel and formed an Institute named as The Dhaka Regency Hospitality Institute.
-As a non-resident Bangladeshi, Mr. Musleh has received the ‘Best NRB Investor’ award from the British Prime Minister David Cameron.
+Dedicatedly, Ahmed is acting as Chairman of The Dhaka Regency Hotel & Resort since 2005.
+Probably, he could see the light at the end of the tunnel and formed an Institute named as The Dhaka Regency Hospitality Institute.
+As a non-resident Bangladeshi, Ahmed has received the ‘Best NRB Investor’ award from the British Prime Minister David Cameron.

-In the very beginning of his carrier, Mr. Musleh worked in the financial sectors, as banker.
-After that he spent a colorful 10-years career as business advisor for e-generation.
+In the very beginning of his carrier, Musleh Ahmed worked in the financial sectors, as banker.
+After that he spent a colorful 10-year career as business advisor for e-generation.
 Founding of The BRAC-Aarong in the UK market, this dreamy entrepreneur with innovative potential has been able to find new horizons.

 The entrepreneur expects the involvement of the young generation in this industry.
 According to him, the tourism industry is a transit way that boosts increasing country economy.

-Mr. Musleh has deeply realized the potential of Bangladesh’s Tourism sector through various means.
-Not only Mr. Musleh but also Many of Bangladeshi expatriates also look at the tourism potential of this country with special eyes.
-They are interested investing here.
+Musleh Ahmed has deeply realized the potential of Bangladesh’s Tourism sector through various means.
+Not only Ahmed but also many of Bangladeshi expatriates views the tourism potential of this country with intrigue.
+They are interested to invest here.
 But there are some obstacles to develop this tourism industry.
 Such as: no suitable plan and strategy has been developed for branding and promoting the products.
 Bangladesh had not been symbolized enough yet.
 Dhaka, the gateway of Bangladesh, has not been developed yet as a traffic-free city.
-Since 2005, my relationship with Bangladesh has been getting closer and closer.

-Anyway, when Mr. Musleh started the Dhaka Regency project, he will not raise capital from the known sources but will take a loan from a bank.
-Anyway, he made the final decision later.
+When Ahmed started the Dhaka Regency project, he did not raise capital from known sources but depended on a bank loan.
+He made the final decision later.
 Since the expatriate Bangladeshis are realizing their potential in the tourism sector, capital and directors have been appointed from their own and they have succeeded.
 Recently, Dhaka Regency has celebrated 10 years.
 They have established Dhaka Regency Hospitality Institute for the development of hospitality industry in Bangladesh.
 By studying here, the students are able to join the hotel industry at home and abroad and can earn money.
 Thus, they are going ahead.

 The last thing is that we all should create a tourist-friendly environment together.
-Bangladesh has not been able to do this yet; However, Mr. Musleh hopes that the honorable Prime Minister Sheikh Hasina, the visionary leader, will realize the responsibility of building tourism to build Sonar Bangla.
-Bangladesh has come out of the low-income circle by exporting manpower and goods.
-Mr. Musleh hopes that the visionary people will go ahead with a plan and strategy.
+Bangladesh has not been able to do this yet; However, Ahmed hopes that the honorable Prime Minister Sheikh Hasina, the visionary leader, will realize the responsibility of building tourism to build Sonar Bangla.
+Bangladesh has come out of the low-income circle by exporting manpower and goods and hopes that the visionary people will go ahead with a plan and strategy.

 Expatriate Bangladeshis are interested investing here.
 Now, it is the time for the government, ministries and departments concerned to sit with them and explore how to take the tourism industry forward in a concerted effort.
 We also need to realize that the tourism industry is important for Bangladesh in achieving the goals of Vision 2021.